 What is Mozart malware?

-Mozart is the name of a malicious software that allows attackers (cyber criminals) to execute various commands on infected computer through the DNS protocol.
-This communication method helps cyber criminals to avoid detection by security software.
-Mozart is categorized as malware loader, which means it could be used to execute commands that would cause download and installation of various malicious software.
-If there is a reason to believe that a computer is infected with Mozart, then this malware should be removed as soon as possible.
+Mozart is malicious software that allows attackers (cyber criminals) to execute various commands on an infected computer through the DNS protocol.
+This communication method helps cyber criminals to avoid detection via security software.
+Mozart is categorized as a malware loader and executes commands that cause download and installation of malicious software.

 |Threat Type||Malware loader, backdoor|